coq/coq/doc/sphinx/language/cic.rst

 respect to the hierarchy :math:`\Prop ⊂ \Set_p ⊂ \Type` where :math:`\Set_p` is predicative
 :math:`\Set`.
-More precisely, an empty or small singleton inductive definition (i.e. an inductive definition of which all inductive types are singleton – see paragraph Destructors_) is set in :math:`\Prop`, a small non-singleton inductive type is set in :math:`\Set` (even in case :math:`\Set` is impredicative – see Section The-Calculus-of-Inductive-Construction-with-impredicative-Set_), and otherwise in the Type hierarchy.
+More precisely, an empty or small singleton inductive definition (i.e. an inductive definition of which all inductive types are singleton – see Section :ref:`Destructors`) is set in :math:`\Prop`, a small non-singleton inductive type is set in :math:`\Set` (even in case :math:`\Set` is impredicative – see Section The-Calculus-of-Inductive-Construction-with-impredicative-Set_), and otherwise in the Type hierarchy.

-Note that the side-condition about allowed elimination sorts in the rule **Ind-Family** is just to avoid to recompute the allowed elimination sorts at each instance of a pattern-matching (see section Destructors_).
+Note that the side-condition about allowed elimination sorts in the rule **Ind-Family** is just to avoid to recompute the allowed elimination sorts at each instance of a pattern-matching (see Section :ref:`Destructors`).
 As an example, let us consider the following definition:

 .. example::